oat-sa/taohub-articles/forge/RDF-by-example.md

 Class definitions:
 ------------------

-This generic approach to data modelling allows us to define in a single model not only store several different types of entities, such as pupil, class and teacher, but information on the data model as well.
+This generic approach to data modeling allows us to define in a single model not only store several types of entities, such as pupil, class, and teacher, but information on the data model as well.

 Property definitions:
 ---------------------